Remote Desktop Connection (Windows 7 / 10) - How to Configure Your Office Computer for a Remote Desktop Connection

-- Go to the Start Menu and search for and run “change when the computer sleeps”.
-Note: In Windows 10, search for "edit power plan" instead.
+- Go to the Start Menu and search for and run “Power and sleep settings”.

 - In the Put the computer to sleep or Turn off after drop down menu, select Never.

 - In Windows 7, select Save Changes.

 In order to use Remote Desktop, please see Remote Desktop Connection (Windows) - Remotely Control Your Office Computer From On or Off Campus .